Small Crimes: Plot

 Former cop Joe Denton is released from jail.
 Six years earlier, while on the mob's payroll, Denton attacked district attorney Phil Coakley, earning him the enmity of the police and the nickname "slash cop".

-He moves in with his elderly parents, and tracks down his ex-wife on the internet.
+He moves in with his elderly parents and tracks down his ex-wife on the internet.
 After briefly talking to one of his daughters, his ex-wife takes the phone and threatens to press charges if he contacts them again.

 Although a recovering alcoholic, he goes to a bar.
 Scotty, the brother of Denton's slain partner, greets him and offers him any help he needs.
 A young barfly asks Denton for a ride home.
 Denton is surprised when she reveals herself to be Coakley's daughter and intentionally bloodies herself.
 Hearing her cries for help, two men drag Denton from his car; Denton beats both men savagely.
 Denton is questioned by the police, but Coakley admits the evidence backs up his story and reluctantly asks if Denton wants to press charges.
 Denton declines, saying he wants to leave his history in the past, to the disgust of Coakley and Lieutenant Pleasant, who calls him a disgrace.

 Pleasant, also corrupt, demands Denton kill mob boss Manny Vassey, who has found religion on his deathbed.
 Pleasant explains Vassey's guilty conscience may lead him to confess to Coakley.
 Pleasant promises to help Denton renegotiate the terms of the settlement with his ex-wife if he kills Vassey.

 Denton goes to suffocate Vassey, only to be interrupted by Charlotte Boyd, Vassey's hospice nurse.
 Denton smoothly thanks her for her work and leaves the house, where he encounters Vassey's sadistic son, Junior.
-Junior threatens to kill Denton, enraged that Vassey would see him while avoiding his own son.
+Junior threatens to kill Denton, enraged that Vassey will see him while avoiding his own son.

 Frustrated with his suspicious behavior, Denton's parents demand explanations.
 When they disbelieve his lies, Denton angrily accuses them of having no faith in his redemption.
 Denton encounters Boyd again at a diner, and the two soon begin dating.
 After Pleasant threatens him and his parents, Denton probes Boyd for a way to access Vassey.
 When this fails, Pleasant suggests he murder Coakley instead.
 Denton breaks into Coakley's house but can not bring himself to do it.
 Instead, he bribes Toni, a prostitute Coakley has been seeing, into secretly recording him.